 The 11th International Workshop on Genetic Improvement @GECCO 2022

-The 11th instalment of the GI workshop with next year Genetic and Evolutionary Computation Conference, GECCO 2022, which will take place in Boston on July 9-13.
+The 11th instalment of the GI workshop took place in Boston on 9 July 2022, collocated with the Genetic and Evolutionary Computation Conference, GECCO 2022.

 - Submission Deadline: 11 April 2022 (Mon)